redmando/vo-manager-lite/README.md

    * ReadMe.pdf

 ## Setup
-To set up our VOManager you have two of the following options.
-You can either:
+In order to use our VOManager, we must first make sure that our manager is present on the scene at all time.
+To set up a new manager you can either:

-1. Create a new empty GameObject in the Hierarchy and drop the VOBank script or the VOManager script onto it or;
+1. Create a new empty GameObject in the Hierarchy and drag and drop the VOBank script onto the newly made gameobject or;
-2. You can go into the Project panel and into the Prefabs folder and drag and drop the VOManager prefab into the Hierarchy.
+2. You can go into the prefabs folder in the project panel and simply drag and drop the VOManager prefab into the Hierarchy.

-By default when adding the VOBank script or the VOManager script onto a new object an Audio Source component will be added automatically along with one or the other script since they are dependent on each other.
-You should see a similar interface below when you’ve successfully setup the initial VOManager.

 ![VOManager GameObject](https://raw.githubusercontent.com/tvledesignLLC/vo-manager/master/documentation/src/img/v1.0/ss-1.png)